pthanvi10/rock-paper-scissors-game/readme.md

 # Change 0 to 1
 cap = cv2.VideoCapture(1, cv2.CAP_DSHOW)
 Jumpy / Inaccurate Detection
-Since this version relies on color thresholding instead of AI:
+Since this version relies on color thresholding.

 Lighting: Ensure the room is well-lit.